jerrysonguillen/PersonInformationDeskTopAppWithDatabase/README.md

-#Person information java application
+Person information java application

 This project is Person Information desktop application made in java-SE in eclipse IDE with database(MySQL)

-//the purpose of the project is to show my implementation of some component in swing using MVC design pattern then save the collected data in database and the use of serialization to save the collected data in your machine by exporting it and back to the program by importing the file
+//Purpose of the project is to show my implementation of some component in swing, using MVC design pattern then save the collected data in database and the use of serialization to save the collected data in your machine by exporting it and back to the program by importing the file

-//this is my first portfolio

 how to use